Four One Planet Summits, 40 initiatives and coalitions, 140 countries involved

 Accelerating the mobilization for biodiversity

 - The One Planet Summit for Biodiversity on 11 January 2021 was an opportunity to increase the ambition of the international community for protecting nature and implementing nature-based solutions for the ecological transition.
-As of April 2021, more than 60 countries joining the High Ambition Coalition for Nature and People called for a global commitment to protect at least 30% of land and seas by 2030.
+As of April 2021, more than 60 countries joining the High Ambition Coalition for Nature and People called for a global commitment to protect at least 30% of land and seas by 2030 (nearly 70 member countries to date).

 - Launching the Great Green Wall Accelerator, a dozen governments and multilateral institutions pledged to mobilize nearly $16 billion in international funding to green the Sahel, giving new impetus to this African initiative that aims to restore 100 million hectares of degraded land, sequester 250 million tons of carbon and create 10 million jobs by 2030.